-Neck pain is common.
+Neck pain can be a common complaint.
 Bad posture can strain your neck muscles.

-Rarely, neck discomfort can indicate a more serious condition.
+Sometimes, neck pain may be a sign that you have a more serious condition.
 If you experience neck pain that isn’t accompanied by loss of strength, numbness, or shooting pains in your arm or shoulder area, seek medical attention.

 Other symptoms that may be “red flags” are fever, chills or pain radiating into the arms or legs, balance problems, coordination issues, and other troubling signs.
 To get a diagnosis and a treatment plan that works, you should consult a doctor.